-Though old (originally released in 2005), the Xbox 360 still is an excellent gaming console that will make you happy if you don’t want to spend too much, aren’t after 4K graphics, and haven’t played mind-blowing titles such as Gears of War 1 to 3, Halo 3, Mass Effect or Alan Wake.
+Though old (originally released in 2005), the Xbox 360 still is an excellent gaming console that will make you happy if you don’t want to spend too much, aren’t after 4K graphics, and are yet to play mind-blowing titles such as Gears of War, Halo, Mass Effect or Alan Wake.
 What’s more, you can easily find bundles including the console, controllers, and a ton of games for ridiculously low prices on the second-hand market.

 I bought a used Xbox 360 E — Stingray model —, and I’m super thrilled about it.

 Now, before I tell you about my re-discovery of one of the best consoles ever made, let’s start with a bit of History.

 If you don’t know much about the Xbox 360 and are considering buying one, you must read this part.

 Hi friend!
 Did you know the Xbox One is backward compatible with the Xbox 360?
 It means that it can play hundreds of 360 and Original Xbox titles.
 Second-hand prices usually range as follows:

 - Xbox One: 50 – 80 $ / € / £

 - Xbox One S: 80 – 100 $ / € / £